rockneurotiko/pybotgram/README.md

 git clone https://github.com/rockneurotiko/pybotgram/
 cd pybotgram
 ./launch.sh install
-./launch.sh # Will ask you for a phone number (like +cc00000000 where cc is the country code) & confirmation code.
+./launch.sh # Will ask you for a phone number & confirmation code
+# (The number is like +cc00000000 where cc is the country code)
 ```